“Max, come see these jars I found,” Lucy called.

 “Lucy, I think I’m coming down with something.
 The dog’s very sweet, but I have to lie down.
 I have to lie down right now.”

-Winter finally gave way to a short Spring and early summer.
 Ratty put on weight.
-Lucy and Ratty were inseparable.
+The dog and Lucy were inseparable.
 He went to the café with her and when they came home Lucy would tell Max how Ratty was loved at Willows, how he would stop at each table to visit and get a treat.
 No one could resist giving him bits of food from their plates, but they knew well his dietary restrictions.
 Lucy was a drill sergeant where Ratty’s food was concerned and everyone knew the rules.
-If you gave him anything that would cause his allergies to flare up or a portion larger than your small fingernail, Ratty wouldn’t be allowed to roam freely about the café when you were there so everyone watched out for him and nobody broke the rules more than once.
+If you gave him a portion larger than your small fingernail, Ratty wouldn’t be allowed to roam freely about the café when you were there so everyone watched out for him and nobody broke the rules more than once.

 Max stopped going to Willows after Ratty showed up.
 He told Lucy he was working on a paper for publication.
 In truth, he was filled with shame for not wanting to share Lucy’s affections.
-Then, a couple of months after Ratty’s arrival, Max realized Lucy’s hallucinations had ceased.
+A couple of months after Ratty’s arrival, Max realized Lucy’s hallucinations had ceased.
 To make sure he began to place real objects where hallucinated ones were supposed to be and Lucy didn’t seem to notice.
 There were no more invisible urns.
-As the days and weeks went by without a sighting an acquisition, Max became more and more apprehensive.
+As the days and weeks went by without sighting an acquisition, Max became more and more apprehensive.
 He was acutely uncomfortable and finally stricken with fear by what was happening.
 He told himself that he should be grateful, that it was an indication of balance in Lucy, but he couldn’t shake his sense of dread and more than once he burst into a crying jag that shook him badly.
 He was sure Ratty was taking Lucy away from him.
 He was sure, also, that he needed some help, Dr. Glasser perhaps.
 Was he now becoming unbalanced?
+He made an appointment with Dr. Glasser and winter seemed to drag on endlessly into a spring that barely registered.
+Summer followed, a sultry, gritty grind that struck down everything in its path of enervation.

-Summer, sultry and gritty, passed slowly and then fall arrived, bringing the city to attention.
+Max was greatly improved in both physical and mental health when fall arrived.
+His decision to work with Dr. Glasser had been fruitful and now the city, too, was brought to attention.
 The air crackled with optimism.
-Muses, demanding devotion, returned from their summer retreats.
+Muses, demanding devotion, returned to the artists who had abandoned them for summer retreats on Long Island.
 Faux fur and towering boots filled shop windows and long-legged girls cast off their wispy, boho beachwear for the incisive fashion of the hounds they were.
-Men shaved again and students returned in herds, alive and young, their skin buzzing with the charge of New York.
+Men shaved again and students returned in herds, alive and young, their skin still glowing with the summer's sun and buzzing with the charge of New York.
 Fall term at Columbia was the happiest time for Max.
+Great promise was palpable.
 He gave his students the cosmos and, in return, borrowed their immortality.

 “Okay,” Max was saying, “We have our properties: a, b, c, d and e.
-Here’s what we’re going to call them: 'a' is the marsh; 'b' the marsh king; 'c' is his daughter with the Egyptian princess; 'd' is the stork father; and 'e' is the white priest.
+Here’s what we’re going to call them: 'a' is the marsh; 'b' the marsh king; 'c' is his daughter with the Egyptian princess; 'd' is the stork father; 'e' the stork mother, and ‘f’ is the white priest.

-“You all did your homework, right?
+“You all read your assignment, right?
 Who doesn’t know the story of “The Marsh King’s Daughter,” he asked.
+Smiles zig-zagged throughout the room.

 By the time Max had guided the class all the way from the idea of a particle, through the various quarks, mesons, gluons, talking storks, a priest, and finally the Higgs boson, or God particle, his students felt they had never read anything before and an entire world, which hadn’t seemed to be there a moment ago, suddenly appeared as a fairy tale that could explain the existence of everything.